ippontech/blog-usa/posts/go-cli-from-scratch.md

 This way each new subcommand we add will just be of type Command.
 This will simplify things for the next step as we modify our main method to allow subcommands to be easily added.

 ## Wiring up components
-The main method will be entry point for all subcommands.
-We'll achieve this by leveraging to parts: subcommands are Command types and a switch statment.
+The main method will be the entry point for all subcommands.
+We'll achieve this by leveraging to parts: subcommands are Command types and a switch statement.

 We need to initialize an empty Command object this we'll be the container for incoming subcommands.
-New subcommands will be initalized based on the case statement.
+New subcommands will be initialized based on the case statement.
 After the command is initialized we parse the flags and execute the function using the methods we defined earlier.
 What that begins to look like is this:

 ```go
 // main.go